ArduPilot/companion/RPI2/Ubuntu/README.md

 Download Ubuntu LTS image from https://ubuntu.com/download/raspberry-pi.
 18.04 is the recommended image, for RPi3 and RPi4 use the 64bit image because even though there are only marginal difference between using 32bit vs 64bit, using the 64bit image provides common ground between our images.

-Flash image onto SD card using Balena Etcher which can be downloaded from https://www.balena.io/etcher/
+Flash image onto SD card using Balena Etcher which can be downloaded from https://www.balena.io/etcher/.
+This steps takes about 10min.

 Note: these instructions require at least an 8GB card.
 If building an image for general use an 8GB card so that the final image is kept as small as possible.